edHelper.com

 By Brenda B. Covert

-1 A rock hound is a person who collects rocks.
+1 Rock hounds are people who collect rocks.
 Not only do they collect them, they can identify different rocks by studying their colors, textures, patterns, and hardness.
 Field guides and other books about rocks and minerals line their bookshelves.
 They own rock hammers, goggles, work gloves, and magnifying glasses.
-They have sturdy rock tumbling equipment to polish their finds, and some sort of container in which to display their rocks.
+They have sturdy rock tumbling equipment to polish their finds and some sort of container in which to display their rocks.
 It may be an old egg carton, or it may be a wooden display case with many different compartments.
 Every rock hound knows that rocks rule!

 Paragraphs 4 to 7: